 Managed WordPress hosting: is it needed?

-To help save you time, we’ve compiled a shortlist of what to look for and what to ask for before you sign-up with or migrate to a new WordPress web hosting provider for your food blog.
+To help save you time, we’ve compiled a shortlist of what to look for (and what to ask for!) before you sign-up with a host for the first time or migrate to a new host.

 - Version of PHP

 - Version of FTP